-Province/territory Data limitation Prince Edward Island In 2021, information pertaining to Geography (urban and rural/remote) was not reported due to a high proportion of missing values, resulting from the province's transition to a new database.
-Manitoba Over the past decade, the CRNM has made efforts to collect Postal Code of Worksite and/or Postal Code of Residence to support CIHI's health region and urban/rural/remote analysis.
-Postal Code of Primary Worksite • 2018 to 2022: not collected • 2013 to 2016: partial (3 digit) postal code collected • 2017: full postal code collected Postal Code of Residence 2013 to 2022: full postal code collected Partial postal codes can affect the accuracy of urban and rural/remote assignment.
+Province/territory Data limitation

+Prince Edward Island In 2021, information pertaining to Geography (urban and rural/remote) was not reported due to a high proportion of missing values, resulting from the province's transition to a new database.

+Quebec In 2023, in order to improve the quality of the data, the 2023 Geography (urban and rural/remote) data was updated as of February 2024 instead of the September 2023 deadline.
+Unknown values accounted for 0.4% after the update, compared with 6.5% originally.

+Manitoba Over the past decade, CRNM has made efforts to collect Postal Code of Primary Worksite and/or Postal Code of Residence to support CIHI's health region and urban/rural/remote analysis.

+Postal Code of Primary Worksite

+• 2013 to 2016: partial (3-digit) postal code collected

+• 2017: full postal code collected

+2018 to 2023: not collected

+Postal Code of Residence

+• 2013 to 2023: full postal code collected

+Partial postal codes can affect the accuracy of urban and rural/remote assignment.
 Therefore, geographical trends should be interpreted with caution.

-Northwest Territories and Nunavut Location of Residence and Location of Employment as Nunavut increased between 2018 and 2019.
-This increase was not expected by the RNANT/NU.
-In 2019, Geography (urban and rural/remote) was not reported due to a high number of records with a missing Postal Code of Primary Worksite.
+Province/territory Data limitation Saskatchewan In 2018, to further enhance the quality of Saskatchewan RN data, Postal Code of Primary Worksite information was resubmitted by the College of Registered Nurses of Saskatchewan; Geography (urban and rural/remote, as well as health region) data has been revised as a result.
+Northwest Territories and Nunavut Location of Residence and Location of Employment listed as Nunavut increased between 2018 and 2019.
+This increase was not expected by RNANT/NU.
+Geography (urban and rural/remote) was not reported due to a high proportion of missing Postal Code of Primary Worksite data.

-Registered psychiatric nurse data, 2013 to 2022
+Registered psychiatric nurse data, 2014 to 2023

-Province/territory Data limitation Manitoba In October 2019, the CRNM implemented a new database.
+Province/territory Data limitation Manitoba In October 2019, CRNM implemented a new database.
 As a result, there were some fluctuations for Employment Status .
 Please use caution when interpreting this data.
-British Columbia In 2018, the College of Registered Nurses of British Columbia (CRNBC), the College of Licensed Practical Nurses of British Columbia (CLPNBC) and the College of Registered Psychiatric Nurses of British Columbia (CRPNBC) amalgamated to the British Columbia College of Nursing Professionals (BCCNP).
+British Columbia In 2018, the CRNBC, the CLPNBC and the CRPNBC amalgamated to the BCCNP.
 Fluctuations in data can be attributed to this amalgamation.
-On September 1, 2020, the British Columbia College of Nurses and Midwives (BCCNM) began regulating all nurses and midwives in B.C.
+On September 1, 2020, the BCCNM began regulating all nurses and midwives in B.C.
 The previous entities - BCCNP and the College of Midwives of British Columbia - have been amalgamated into a single entity.
-Yukon CIHI does not collect record-level RPN data from Yukon.
+Yukon CIHI does not collect record-level RPN data from the Yukon.
 Aggregate counts are included where possible.
+Please use caution when comparing 2023 data with data from previous years, as the Yukon has a new database starting in 2023.